galkahana/hummus-services-redux/README.md

     - `minikube config set cpus 4`
 (they can also be provided on the first `minikube start` as `minikube start --memory 8192 --cpus 4` with some drivers allowing you to do so also post the first start).

-Either with or without elastic search it is recommended to speed up kubelet housekeeping so CPU tracking in the minikube dashbaord works properly.
+Either with or without elastic search it is recommended to speed up kubelet housekeeping so CPU tracking in the minikube dashboard works properly.
 So start minikube with:
 `minikube start --extra-config=kubelet.housekeeping-interval=10s`.

 ### Building a docker image and pushing it to minikube